-The council will not normally grant a consent for the sale of goods which conflict with those provided by nearby shops.
+With the exception of events and festivals, the council will not normally grant a consent for the sale of goods which replicate or conflict with those provided by nearby shops.
 If a street trader has used a location regularly and a shop selling similar goods begins trading in the area, the Council may choose to continue to grant consents to that street trader.
 The types of goods allowed to be sold will be considered on a pitch-by-pitch basis and specified on the consent.